Chart Color Schemes

 Caulfield South was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Caulfield South has a high level of cultural diversity, with 26.4% of its population speaking a language other than English at home and 38.0% born overseas.
-The dominant religion in Caulfield South is Judaism, comprising 39.1% of the population, significantly higher than Greater Melbourne's 1.0%.
+Caulfield South has a significant cultural diversity, with 26.4% of its population speaking a language other than English at home and 38.0% born overseas.
+The predominant religion is Judaism, comprising 39.1% of the population in Caulfield South, which is much higher than the 1.0% average across Greater Melbourne.
 In terms of ancestry, the top three groups are Other (20.0%), Australian (19.2%), and English (16.5%).

 Frequently Asked Questions - Diversity